googlecreativelab/aiexperiments-ai-duet/README.md

 ## OVERVIEW

 A.I.
 Duet is composed of two parts, the front-end which is in the `static` folder and the back-end which is in the `server` folder.
-The front-end client creates short MIDI files using the user's input which is sent to a [Flask](http://flask.pocoo.org/) server.
+The front-end client creates short MIDI files using the players's input which is sent to a [Flask](http://flask.pocoo.org/) server.
 The server takes that MIDI input and "continues" it using [Magenta](https://github.com/tensorflow/magenta) and [TensorFlow](https://www.tensorflow.org/) which is then returned back to the client.

 ## INSTALLATION